MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-tamper-protection-intune.md

 **Platforms**
 - Windows

 [Tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) helps protect certain [security settings](prevent-changes-to-security-settings-with-tamper-protection.md#what-happens-when-tamper-protection-is-turned-on), such as virus and threat protection, from being disabled or changed.
 If you're part of your organization's security team, and you're using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune), you can manage tamper protection for your organization in the [Intune admin center](https://endpoint.microsoft.com).
-You can manage tamper protection using [co-management with Intune and Configuration Manager](/mem/configmgr/comanage/overview), provided certain requirements are met.
-(Note that this method doesn't use [tenant attach](/mem/configmgr/tenant-attach/).)
+You can also manage tamper protection using [comanagement with Intune and Configuration Manager](/mem/configmgr/comanage/overview).

-Using Intune or co-management (with Intune and Configuration Manager), you can:
+Using Intune or comanagement (with Intune and Configuration Manager), you can:

 - [Turn tamper protection on (or off) for some or all devices](#turn-tamper-protection-on-or-off-in-microsoft-intune).
 - [Tamper protect antivirus exclusions](#tamper-protection-for-antivirus-exclusions) that are defined for Microsoft Defender Antivirus.
+(Certain requirements must be met.)

 > [!IMPORTANT]
 > If you're using Microsoft Intune to manage Defender for Endpoint settings, make sure to set [DisableLocalAdminMerge](/windows/client-management/mdm/defender-csp#configurationdisablelocaladminmerge) to true on devices.